marzer/poxy/README.md

 #### **⚠&#xFE0F; Poxy config files are self-contained**

 There is no equivalent to Doxygen's `@INCLUDE`.
-If your project is structured in such a way that an N-levels-deep Doxyfile hierarchy is necessary, Poxy isn't for you.
+If your project is structured in such a way that a multi-level Doxyfile hierarchy is necessary, Poxy isn't for you.

 <br><br>